Quantum Monte Carlo for Gauge Fields and Matter without the Fermion Determinant

-\paragraph{Acknowledgments} We would like to thank Joao Pinto Barros, Shailesh Chandrasekharan and Uwe-Jens Wiese for illuminating discussions and helpful comments.
+\paragraph{Acknowledgments.}-- We would like to thank Joao Pinto Barros, Shailesh Chandrasekharan and Uwe-Jens Wiese for illuminating discussions and helpful comments.
 Research of EH at the Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.
 This work used Bridges 2 at the Pittsburgh Supercomputing Center through allocation PHY170036 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
+D.B. acknowledges assistance from SERB Starting Grant No. SRG/2021/000396-C from the DST (Government of India).